jeremy00/Simple-Java-Helpdesk-Application/README.md

 Download the zip/Fork the project/whatever you want.

-Build a database named Jeremy with the rows that are in the program.
+There is a database called TICKETS.grab.
+Use that file for the database creation.

 Run the file